 We know bees and other pollinators play a critical role in food production and support healthy ecosystems needed for clean air, soil stability, and biodiversity.
-We also know that bees are dying across the globe from a variety of interrelated factors - mono-cropping, heavy pesticide use, drought, habitat loss, invasive species, and climate change.
+We also know that bees are dying across the globe from various interrelated factors - mono-cropping, heavy pesticide use, drought, habitat loss, invasive species, and climate change.

-Most of us claim to love the planet, but do we really?
-It's easy to say we love nature when we are enamored watching young bees emerge from capped cells or quietly bouncing from flower to flower gathering pollen.
-It's much harder when the object of our affection asks for something in return - such as being more mindful of the consequences of our consumption.
+Most of us claim to love the planet, but do we?
+It's easy to say we love nature when we are enamored watching young bees emerge from capped cells or quietly bouncing from flower to flower, gathering pollen.
+It's much more challenging when the object of our affection asks for something in return - such as being more mindful of the consequences of our consumption.
 We're all guilty of allowing our habits and convenience to drive our behaviors, causing us to ignore dire environmental warnings, continue to over-consume, and emit CO2 like there's no tomorrow.

 A note on the list: I think it's safe to say that we've all heard of the 3 R's: Reduce, Reuse, and Recycle.
-Yes, the 3 R's was a great environmental awareness campaign of the ‘70s, but like a lot of things from the ‘70s, like metal playgrounds, it needs some updating.
+Yes, the 3 R's were a great environmental awareness campaign of the '70s, but like many things from the '70s, like metal playgrounds, it needs some updating.

 This list utilizes the updated 7 R's, which include: Rethink, Refuse, Reduce, Re-choose, Repair, Reuse, and Recycle.
-Recycling, while a nice idea, is broken in the U.S. Most of us dutifully place our items into the correct bins, yet only 9% of plastics are recycled.
-Therefore, recycling, while still significant, is the least impactful of the R's.
+Recycling, while a good idea, is broken in the U.S. Most of us dutifully place our items into the correct bins, yet only 9% of plastics are recycled.
+Therefore, recycling, while still significant, is the least impactful of the Rs.

 1. Before you buy, ask yourself if you really need it.

 Everything we purchase has an impact on the environment.
-The number of resources used to make even the simplest of products is far greater than most people think.
-Take a moment to think about all the resources used to make a standard #2 pencil.
-Zinc, copper, rubber, sulfur, iron, wood, graphite, clay...and these are just the materials in the pencil.
-Add in the resources used to mine, manufacture, package, distribute, market, and dispose of that pencil and you'll start to see how something as simple as a pencil can have a large environmental impact.
+The number of resources used to make even the most straightforward products is far greater than most people think.
+Take a moment to think about all the resources used to create a standard #2 pencil.
+Zinc, copper, rubber, sulfur, iron, wood, graphite, clay - and these are just the materials of the pencil itself.
+Add in the resources used to mine, manufacture, package, distribute, market, and dispose of that pencil, and you'll start to see how something as simple as a pencil can have a large environmental impact.

-So, the next time you go shopping, ask yourself do you really need to go shopping?
+So, the next time you go shopping, ask yourself, do you need to go shopping?
 If so, do you need to buy new clothes, gadgets, and gear?
 Can you reduce the resources used by borrowing from a friend or neighbor, renting items, or purchasing secondhand?

 Pro Tip: Check out The Story of Stuff to learn more about our production and consumption patterns.
-Even though it was released in 2007 (think iPod, not iPhone), it gives an amazing overview of why we need to rethink how we shop and reduce what we buy.
+Even though it was released in 2007 (think iPod, not iPhone), it gives a fantastic overview of why we need to rethink how we shop and reduce what we buy.

 2. Refuse single-use products.

 The hardest part of the single-use plastic battle is the magnitude of plastics we only use for a few minutes to eat, carry stuff, or package things.
-These items have an average life span of 15 minutes and then are thrown ‘away.’
-Only for plastics, there is no such thing as ‘away.’
-Plastics can take 500 + years to degrade, and even then they are not 'away', they are broken down into micro-plastics which we end up ingesting through our food, water, and air.
+These items have an average life span of 15 minutes before being thrown 'away.'
+Only for plastics, there is no such thing as 'away.'
+Plastics can take 500 + years to degrade.
+Even then, they are not 'away'; they break down into microplastics which we end up ingesting through our food, water, and air.
 50% of the plastic problem in the ocean is disposable plastic like plastic bags, water bottles, takeaway containers, cups, and straws.
-This is a relatively easy problem to combat.
-Pro-actively say NO.
+Single-use plastics are a relatively easy problem to combat.
+Proactively say NO.

 I know this can be challenging.
-We feel bad telling the person helping us bag our groceries that we brought our own or we forget to request no utensils with our to-go order or no straw with our drink.
-However, refusal of single-use products is the only way to show those producing them that we'd rather have more sustainable options.
-There are so many unique, affordable reusable options for cutlery, straws, bags, and cups that we really don't have any excuse for not refusing single-use products.
+We feel bad telling the person helping us bag our groceries that we brought our own, or we forget to request no utensils with our to-go order or no straw with our drink.
+However, refusing single-use products is the only way to show those producing them that we'd rather have more sustainable options.
+There are so many unique, affordable reusable options for cutlery, straws, bags, and cups that we don't have any excuse for not refusing single-use products.

-I highly recommend watching "The Plastic Problem", a PBS documentary that highlights plastic pollution and the threats facing humans and animals globally.
-Click here to watch it for free.
+I highly recommend watching "The Plastic Problem," a PBS documentary (free to watch) highlighting plastic pollution and the threats facing humans and animals globally.

 Pro Tip: Dedicate something you wear daily as a reminder.
 For example, I wear a bracelet made of recycled ocean plastic to help me remember to refuse single-use plastics.
 You'll be surprised how well it works!